Welcome to DRComedian.com, home of Danielle “Dr. Comedian” Ryer.

 I have been speaking and presenting in public since 2012.
 The basis of my work as a speaker is to educate professionals on autism-friendly service delivery, with respect to individual differences.
 I address police forces, social service agencies, classrooms, schools/colleges/universities (both special education and mainstream), and anywhere else my services can be provided.
 My contact email can be found at the bottom of this page.

-For parents and/or children… currently being populated… contact if you have an interest.
+For parents and/or children… currently being populated on Zoom… contact me if you have an interest.

 * Suicide, Risk Assessment, & De-Escalation

 * Autism & Related Conditions, Other Disabilities, Medical Health Impairments

 Hi everyone!
 I’ve returned from social service in China.